AitonGoldman/PapaScoringSoftware/docs/design/README.md

 Stripe can return back a number of errors which the PSS is capable of handling (i.e. bank refuses transaction, transaction rate exceeded, etc) - all errors returned by stripe are logged.
 Tokens are NEVER marked as paid for if the PSS gets an error back from Sripe.

+## Queues

+Queues are associated with a specific TournamentMachine, and the maximum length of a queue can be configured for each tournament.
+Event Users (with the correct permissions) can add or remove any player from a queue.
+Players can add or remove only themselves from a queue, with one exception : it is possible for players to add or remove other players if they have another player's number and pin (i.e. you ask a friend to queue you becuase you don't have a phone).

+Players can not be queued up on a machine if no one is playing on the machine.
+Players can not be queued if they do not have any tickets for the tournament.
+Players can only be on one queue at a time across an entire event.
+If a player is already in a queue, and they are added to another queue, then they will automatically be removed from the queue they were previously on.

+If a player is at the head of the queue, then the scorekeeper will be forced to start them on the machine once the current player is done playing.
+Scorekeepers have the option of "bumping" someone down the queue if they are not present when it is their turn.
+A player can only be bumped once - the second time they are removed from the queue.

+If a Event User mistakenly removes someone from a queue, scorekeepers have the option of inserting someone into the top of the queue.

+Players who have logged into the PSS via their android or ios phones can be notified via push notification of any changes to a queue that they are on.
+Players will only recieve notifications if the change affects them - i.e. player at the head of the queue will not be notified if the player in slot 3 of the queue is removed.
+Notifications are turned off by default, and are configured at the tournament level.

 ## Audit Log

+The following three things are pretty common things to hear from players :

+- "The software says I don't have any more tickets left, but I know I do"
+- "My score is missing"
+- "The score recorded is wrong"

+TDs need the ability to determine if the player is correct, or if the player is mistaken.
+The audit log lets you do that by allowing you to see a players full history.
+Each action taken by the player is placed in the audit log, along with any metadata associated with that action.
+For example :  every time a scorekeeper records a score for a player. the PSS also records the scorekeeper, the time, and a summary of the players updated number of tickets.

+TDs can view and search the audit log in the audit log view.
+By default, the audit log view is only viewable by TDs but this is configurable.
+In the audit log view, you can see a players history (or a machine history ) for a given time frame (i.e. see the whole thing, or only look at the past 25 minutes), or you can search through a player (or machine) history based on any of the audit log fields - i.e. search through a player history for a specific machine.